Impact report 2022

 Aurum’s ESG Approach

 The Aurum group has always had a strong and committed approach to sustainability, both in the way we run our business and in our approach to social responsibility.
-You can download our ESG Approach here, and read about our recent Alternative ESG Symposium here.
+You can download our ESG Policy here, and read about our recent Alternative ESG Symposium here.

 Our purpose as a business is to grow and protect capital.
 Not only our clients’ capital, but also environmental capital; our planet and species and social capital; healthcare and education.
 We express this through Embedded Impact®.